Zero forcing irredundant sets: Introduction

 A set $S$ is a \emph{dominating set} of a graph $G$ if every vertex of $G$ is in $S$ or a neighbor of a vertex in $S$.
-A set $S$ of vertices in a graph G is \emph{irredundant} if each vertex in $S$ dominates a vertex of G that is not dominated by any other vertex in $S$ (this may be a neighbor or itself), called a \emph{private neighbor}.
+A set $S$ of vertices in a graph $G$ is \emph{irredundant} if each vertex in $S$ dominates a vertex of $G$ that is not dominated by any other vertex in $S$ (this may be a neighbor or itself), called a \emph{private neighbor}.
 The study of irredundance was introduced in 1978 by Cockayne, Hedetniemi and Miller \cite{CHM78} in relation to the study of minimal dominating sets.
-The upper and lower irredundance numbers are the maximum cardinality and minimum cardinality of a maximal irredundant set over all maximal irredundant sets.
-Zero forcing was introduced as a bound for the maximum nullity among real symmetric matrices whose pattern of nonzero off-diagonal entries is described by the edges of a graph in \cite{AIM} and independently in other applications.
-We introduce zero forcing irredundant sets with a private fort playing the role of a private {neighbor}.
-The upper and lower zero forcing irredundance numbers are the maximum cardinality and minimum cardinality of a maximal zero forcing irredundant set over all maximal zero forcing irredundant sets.
-A graph $G=(V(G),E(G))$ is simple, undirected, finite, and $V(G)\ne \emptyset$.
+Irredundance has been studied extensively since then (see \cite{MR21} and the references therein).

+The \emph{domination number} $\gamma(G)$ and the \emph{upper domination number} $\Gamma(G)$ of $G$ are the minimum and maximum cardinalities of a minimal dominating set of $G$.
+The \emph{upper irredundance number} $\IR(G)$ and the \emph{lower irredundance number} $\ir(G)$ of $G$ are the maximum and minimum cardinalities of a maximal irredundant set of $G$.
+A set that is both dominating and irredundant is a minimal dominating and maximal irredundant set.
+In fact, minimal dominating sets have been characterized as exactly those sets that are both dominating and irredundant \cite{CHM78}.